The Smart Export Guarantee: is it any good?

 If you don’t receive your electricity from this provider, you’ll also need to enter your bank details.

-While your SEG tariff’s provider processes your application, you or the supplier will ask the DNO – which is the organisation that runs the hardware supplying electricity to your region – for an export MPAN (Meter Point Administration Number), which identifies your meter.
+While your SEG tariff’s provider processes your application, your provider will ask the DNO – which is the organisation that runs the hardware supplying electricity to your region – for an export MPAN (Meter Point Administration Number), which identifies your meter.

 After a quick test reading, you’ll start being paid for all the electricity you export to the grid.